 The clinic culminates with a trip to California's Death Row, where students will have an opportunity to meet the client on whose case they had worked during the semester.

 By the time students leave this clinic they will feel confident in their ability to become a criminal defense attorney.
 Their trial and appellate skills will be sharpened, and their understanding of criminal and constitutional law will be much more sophisticated.
 Equally important, the students will have had an opportunity to learn firsthand from one of the premier public defender's offices in the country about what is required to provide meaningful and effective representation to criminal defendants.

-Application information for interested law students will be released in Symplicity on March 14, 2019.
+Application information for interested law students will be released in Symplicity during the Spring.
 Please check Symplicity (or use the widget below) for details then.

 What the clinic's graduates say:

 “My semester in the capital habeas clinic was one of the best practical experiences I had in law school.
 The clinic provided me with a bird's eye view of our criminal justice system because I was able to see what happened in a case from the client's arrest to the appellate stages.
 It was invaluable to see the many different facets involved with any one case and how there are many ways one can work to achieve justice for a client.”

 “The Capital Habeas Clinic is the most hands on experience into the reality of ‘thinking like a lawyer’ that I have had in all of law school.
 I am not sure how any other experience could top it.
 You work side by side with new and supervising attorneys; working together, strategizing, writing and fighting for justice.
 Everyone you work alongside is so friendly and truly enjoys what they do.
 You will have the daily joy of working with genuine people.
 Most importantly, you will be challenged by the work you do every day and will learn so much.
 I would 110% recommend this opportunity because you get an awesome experience with awesome people.
 There is no downside whatsoever.”